 *[Note]: I have written about Viacom v.
 YouTube several times during its long history (the case was filed in 2007).
-See, e.g., YouTube Scores Big Victory on Remand on Remand in Viacom DMCA Copyright Case; Second Circuit to YouTube (i.e., Google): Remanded for Trial; Decision in Viacom v.
+See, e.g., YouTube Scores Big Victory on Remand in Viacom DMCA Copyright Case; Second Circuit to YouTube (i.e., Google): Remanded for Trial; Decision in Viacom v.
 YouTube: Dog Bites Man (Mark Cuban was wrong).

 To say that the appeal briefs are a hard slog would be an understatement.
 The parties and the courts have immersed themselves in legal obscurities that will be of almost no interest to most non-lawyers, and which are likely to be incomprehensible to lawyers unwilling to bury themselves in the nuances of the DMCA.
 (If you are tempted to bury yourself, the EFF has collected most of the briefs here).

 This being the case, I concluded that it would be best to present my observations on this case in a different format than my typical blog posts.
 Rather than a discussion of the legal issues, I have composed a hypothetical case example (which closely follows the facts in the actual case), to be followed by a simulated discussion between the “client” and the client’s “lawyer.”
 This should make the issues palatable to most readers.